From Your Favourite Sky

-"From Your Favourite Sky" was I Am Kloot's first single of 2004, released in March of that year.
+"From Your Favourite Sky" is I Am Kloot's first single of 2004, released in March of that year.
 It was promoted by a video using filmed footage taken from their UK and European tour at the end of the previous year.
 X-Ray Magazine said of the song, that the 'Manchester trio' restore 'faith in songwriting', with 'Johnny Bramwell's fabulous voice ... the key to a lot of this magic,' his 'tongue-twisting around the easy-going "From Your Favourite Sky" ... is captivating and soothing'.
-Natasha Perry at Contact Music wrote: "There’s a definite classical and flamenco tinge to it, bizarre given there’s not a classical instrument in there.
+Natasha Perry at Contact Music wrote: "There's a definite classical and flamenco tinge to it, bizarre given there's not a classical instrument in there.
 The lyrics are great...
 I guarantee you that I Am Kloot will find a way into your heart'.

 Release

 "From Your Favourite Sky" first appeared on I Am Kloot's self-titled second album.
 Preceded by "3 Feet Tall" which was released in September 2003, the track was the fourth single from the album and released in March 2004.
 Despite the success of the two previous singles from the album, this track failed to enter the UK singles chart.